+- One non-illuminated sign not exceeding 32square feet in area may bemounted on a wall of the principal structure provided its appearance isconsistent with the design concept utilized by the institution within the University Districts; or - ii.
+One non-illuminated sign not exceeding 6square feet in area may beerected on the premises, provided that: - (a) The sign is set back not less than ten (10) feet from public rightsof way and non-university-owned properties; - (b) The sign is no greater than seven feet high; and - (c) The sign is consistent with the existing configuration (hanging ormonument) and design concept utilized by the institution in the University District.
+Pole signs are prohibited.

+6. Lighting:

-- (a) The sign is set back not less than ten (10) feet from public rights of way and non-university-owned properties; - (b) The sign is no greater than seven feet high; and - (c) The sign is consistent with the existing configuration (hanging or monument) and design concept utilized by the institution in the University District.
-Pole signs are prohibited. - 6.
-Lighting: - i.
-Lighting shall be professionally designed; - ii.
-The intensity and timing of lighting shall be the minimum level and hours necessary to provide a safe environment during authorized hours of use; - iii.
-Light fixtures shall be shielded from adjoining and near-by residential uses to minimize negative externalities; and Light intrusion on adjoining residential properties shall not exceed 0.5 foot-candles, as measured from the common property line. - 7.
-General Landscaping, Perimeter Yards, and Buffer Yards: - i.
-Properties devoted to institutional classroom uses shall be landscaped in accordance with the density and design standards prescribed in Article VII of the Town of Central zoning ordinance; - ii.
+- i.
+Lighting shall be professionally designed; - The intensity and timing of lighting shall be the minimum level and hours necessary to provide a safe environment during authorized hoursof use; - iii.
+Light fixtures shall be shielded from adjoining and near-by residential uses to minimize negative externalities; and Light intrusion on adjoiningresidential properties shall not exceed 0.5 foot-candles, as measured from the common property line. - 7.
+General Landscaping, Perimeter Yards, and Buffer Yards: - Properties devoted to institutional classroom uses shall be landscapedin accordance with the density and design standards prescribed in Article VII of the Town of Central zoning ordinance; - ii.
 Existing Structures Where possible, Type A buffer yards shall be planted.
-Where there is insufficient area to accommodate Type A buffers, the Zoning Administrator shall require as much consistency with that standard as is practicable. - iii.
+Where there is insufficient area to accommodate Type A buffers, the Zoning Administrator shall require as much consistencywith that

+- standard as is practicable. - iii.
 New Construction Type-C buffer yards shall be required on all property lines unless adjoining properties are occupied by other permitted institutional facilities within University District; and - iv.
-If adjoining properties are occupied by authorized institutional facilities or border intervening public rights-of-way, Type-A buffer yards, at a minimum, shall be provided.
+If adjoining properties are occupied by authorized institutional facilitiesor border intervening public rights-of-way, Type-A buffer yards, at a minimum, shall be provided.